TrevorByler/StegPy/README.md

 ﻿# StegPy v0.1

-Hide your own data in PNG files with LSB stegonography.
+Hide your own data in PNG files with LSB steganography.
 Uses Python's Pillow image processing library and numpy to encode and decode stego-images.
 Tkinter provides the GUI framework.
 Created by Trevor Byler

 ## Features